KOBUKOVUI/SSH_HoneyDrive/README.md

 ### 1, Install HoneyDrive.
 **Step 1**: Download the OVA file from [bruteforce.gr](https://sourceforge.net/projects/honeydrive/)

-**Step 2**: Use virtual machine application such as VMware or Virtual Box to create a new machine.
+**Step 2**: Use a virtual machine application such as VMware or Virtual Box to create a new machine.

 **Step 3**: Turn on the HoneyDrive.
 ![HoneyDriveDesktop](Pic/HoneyDriveDesktop.png)